-At Hospice Caring, the point of view is simple: no patient need die alone and no family need grieve without support.
 The only volunteer-driven, non-medical hospice in Montgomery County, Hospice Caring offers (at no charge) compassionate, practical, high-quality care to those facing a life-threatening illness or mourning the death of a loved one.
-The Patient and Family Program offers a wide range of support – grocery shopping, transportation to the doctor, funeral planning – or simply visits to patients who need a friend.
-Specially trained volunteers guide the Good Grief Club, a bereavement group for children at county public schools; and Camp Caring provides the only weekend bereavement camp for local kids.
-Hospice Caring also offers adult bereavement groups for parents, spouses, siblings, relatives, and friends.
-Since 1989 over 3,000 patients, their families, and over 6,000 individuals grieving the loss of a loved one have received the support they need.
+The Patient and Family Program offers a range of support – grocery shopping, transportation to the doctor, funeral planning – or simply visits to patients who need a friend.
+Specially trained volunteers guide the Good Grief Club, a bereavement group for children at county public schools; and Camp Erin provides a weekend bereavement camp for local kids.
+Hospice Caring also offers adult groups for parents, spouses, siblings, relatives, and friends.
+Since 1989 over 10,000 patients, their families, and over 7,000 individuals grieving the loss of a loved one have received the support they need.
 Hospice Caring promises patients and families that someone will always be there.
 You can help them keep the promise.

 Headquarters: MD-Montgomery County